Setting Up the Solo System

 Solo Bus Output Routing and level can also be adjusted from the Solo level button to the right of the Main Screen.

-In the Channel View, locate the Solo Output Channels (by default, these are purple and located on the "Misc" Bank of the "Matrix TB/Solo" Layer on all Fader Tiles).
+In the Channel View, locate the Solo Output Channels (by default, these are purple and located in the "Misc" Bank on all Fader Tiles).
 Press Solo on a path with signal and ensure the encoder for the Solo Bus you are using is up.
 Turn the fader up and you should see signal in the meter (by default Solo Channel Meters are Post All).

 Now that signal is getting to the Solo Channel, the output must be routed.
 This is done from the Detail View of the Solo Channel in the Input/Routing section, just like other paths.